 Blue mountains trail Maps

 The Blue Mountains Trail is still a route in the making.
 It has been compiled with the best current information, but the trail route is subject to change.
-Through the course of hiking the trail, be prepared to encounter challenging terrain with poor trail conditions, including some unmarked cross country sections through forests and densely vegetated riparian areas.
+While travelling the trail, be prepared to encounter challenging terrain with poor trail conditions, including some unmarked cross country sections through forests and dense vegetation.

 overview route map